cheloghm/Poseidon/Docs/CodeStyleGuide.md

-# Poseidon API - Code Style Guide
+# Poseidon API Orchestrator - Code Style Guide

 This document outlines the coding conventions, best practices, and patterns to be followed when contributing to the Poseidon project.
-By adhering to these standards, we ensure that the codebase remains clean, maintainable, and easy to understand for all contributors.
+Adhering to these standards ensures that the codebase remains consistent, clean, and easy to maintain.

 ## Table of Contents